 (ii) The following parts of section 4.0, design requirements, including appendix "A," recommended test procedure (RTP), referred to in parts 4.1, conventional use of motor vehicle; 4.2, mandatory power steering back up system; 4.3.1, maintenance of OEM power steering; 4.4.1, automatic activation; 18.104.22.168, special hydraulic fluids; 4.5.3, pressure maintenance capability;

 (iii) Section 5.0, materials and components, including the parts of appendix "A," RTP referred to in the parts indicated, except 22.214.171.124, operational testing of fasteners;

 (iv) Section 6.0, operation, including the parts of appendix "A," RTP referred to in the parts indicated, except the part of 126.96.36.199, warning lamps, which refers to RTP "A" 5.3.3, warning light operation.
 The inspector shall check the operation of the auditory signal, if used, indicated in 6.2.2, automatic backup activation warning, but need not measure the level of the sound output; and

 (v) Sections 7, method of installation and 8, quality control and maintenance.

-(b) Documentation of compliance with paragraph (J)(2)(a) of this rule shall be signed off by a licensed professional engineer and sent to the RTSU of RSC.
+(b) Documentation of compliance with paragraph (J)(2)(a) of this rule shall be signed off by a licensed professional engineer and sent to OOD.
 Observation and inspection of both an uninstalled system and an installed system meets the requirements for compliance in lieu of bench testing or measurements.